 Though more expensive than doing the job yourself, professional concrete contractors can get the job done quicker and better than most homeowners.
 They can advise you on the best type of concrete for your project and the reinforcements you’ll need.
 They’ll prepare the area, pour the concrete, level it, and add any requested finishings.
 They can also advise you on maintaining and repairing your new concrete slab.

-Life Expectancy of Concrete Slabs
+What Is The Life Expectancy of Concrete Slabs?

 Most concrete slabs last 30–40 years and can last up to 100 years if properly installed and sealed.
 How long the concrete lasts depends on what it’s used for and how well it’s maintained.
-Climate also plays a large role: Although concrete can adapt to changing temperatures, it tends to crack in climates where the ground regularly freezes.
+The climate also plays a large role: Although concrete can adapt to changing temperatures, it tends to crack in climates where the ground regularly freezes.

-Return on Investment
+What Is the Return on Investment on Concrete Slabs?

 There’s not much data about a concrete slab’s return on investment (ROI).
 However, given concrete’s substantial life span and ability to extend a home’s square footage, it’s likely to be very valuable.
 A new concrete slab foundation, particularly in a warm climate, will increase your property value substantially.
 Similarly, outdoor gathering spaces such as decks and patios are in high demand, so creating the groundwork for such a space has a high ROI.

-How To Save on Concrete Slab Costs
+How To Save Money on Concrete Slab Costs

 Here are some ways to save on concrete slab costs, even if you hire a professional contractor.